Subscribe to blog updates via email »

 Productivity + creativity is about mind management, not time management (a thread)— ?
 David Kadavy (@kadavy) October 27, 2020

-I emailed or DMed several contacts to whom I had sent galleys, asking if they would please consider liking the thread.
+I emailed or DMed several contacts to whom I had sent galleys (read my post on the best places to order advance reader copies), asking if they would please consider liking the thread.
 To my pleasant surprise, many retweeted the thread!

 The thread is still getting activity, but it got about 80,000 impressions in the first few days.